LEARNAcademy/syllabus/rails/controllers-routes-views.md

 #### Process

-- Create a new Rails app on the desktop: $ `rails new rails-routes-controllers-views -d postgresql -T`
+- Create a new Rails app on the desktop: $ `rails new rails-controllers-routes-views -d postgresql -T`
-- $ `cd rails-routes-controllers-views`
+- $ `cd rails-controllers-routes-views`
 - Create a database: $ `rails db:create`
 - Add the git remote from GitHub Classroom
 - Ensure a main branch exists
 - Make an initial commit to the main branch
-- Begin the rails server: `$ rails server`
+- Begin the rails server: $ `rails server`
 - In a browser navigate to: `http://localhost:3000`

 #### Troubleshooting Tips